Reading List

 EMA is a system that reasons about an agent's emotional reactions to events and how emotions motivate changes in behavior.

 • Zach Tomaszewski.
 On the use of reincorporation in interactive drama.
-In Proceedings of the 4th workshop on Intelligent Narrative Technologies at the 7th AAAI international conference on Artificial Intelligence and Interactive Digital Entertainment, pp. 84-91, 2011.
+In Proceedings of the 4th Intelligent Narrative Technologies workshop at the 7th AAAI international conference on Artificial Intelligence and Interactive Digital Entertainment, pp. 84-91, 2011.

 Marlinspike chooses a next event which best reincorporates past events, especially the player's, to create story unity.